craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 ### Intro

-When last we left our heroes, they had travelled from the Old Empire of Minyostalma back into [[Coalition City]] for their first steps towards their well deserved revenge.
-Before you continued towards the last known location of Doctor [[Otto Malkovich]], where you will attempt to make contact with him and resolve lingering questions about the death of Nikolai's birth-parents, you spent some time collecting resources, such as magical scrolls and a bank account.
+When last we left our heroes, they had travelled from the Old Empire of Minyostalma back into [[Coalition City]], reaching for their first steps towards their well deserved revenge.
+As preparation, you gathered power in magical scrolls and a Guilded bank account before you continued towards the last known location of Doctor [[Otto Malkovich]], where you will attempt to make contact with him and resolve lingering questions about the death of Nikolai's birth-parents.

-With yourselves and your equipment gathered, unless you have something else to do, the Malkovich condo awaits...
+With yourselves and your equipment gathered, in the dimming light of the evening sun, the Doctor's condo awaits...

 ### What does the World Know?

 ##### Dr. Otto M's House
-A two-story stone brick house in the Stone Ward of [[Coalition City]].
+A two-story stone brick house in the Stone Ward of [[Coalition City]], the Doctor's Condo holds three rooms on each floor.
+The house is designed to promote the Doctor's (and by extension his assistant's) workflow.

 ###### Kitchen
 > *Off the left of the Lounge, and below the Apprentice's Quarters, a Kitchen lies dormant.
 Clean and proper, everything is resting its place - the room smells of citrus.
 In the center of the room, a large black brick oven with an attached grey panel of dials and gauges takes up the majority of the space.
 Along the countertop at the edges of the walls, an array of jars and bags hold spices and dried food - though it is all stored far from the black marble surface on the opposed side of the counter.
 The shelves below the counter hold jarred goods and cast-iron cookware - some hundreds of silver worth of ingredients and utensils.*